KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 Next day starts
 large breakfast spread
 some Qublan imported fruits
-messenger from `Guros` to come to a Multipurpose Room 3
+messenger from `Gurrus` to come to a Multipurpose Room 3
-`Guros` has a large contingent of people present
+`Gurrus` has a large contingent of people present
 some are nobles, most are city guard, still waiting on 5
 see the townhouses, bald guy is asleep
 see the outside and whats around
 4 or 5 people think it's the warehouse district
 maybe vaults, but usually more upscale
 maybe northern merchants district
-trying to figure out what `Guros` could say in his office
+trying to figure out what `Gurrus` could say in his office
 maybe receive news that the Farmer's Gate is rusted and can't shut it
 thanks everyone for participating
 nobles ask if they're square, clearly on there for that